 For this purpose, we have used MonkeyLearn for analyzing all of these tweets with Machine Learning and get their sentiment and extract the most relevant keywords.
 For example, these are some tweets that we have collected and the sentiment MonkeyLearn assigned to them:

-- “@HillaryClinton will receive the first question at tonight’s presidential debate, according to @CBSNews #ClintonVsTrump”.
+"@HillaryClinton will receive the first question at tonight's presidential debate, according to @CBSNews #ClintonVsTrump".
+Sentiment: Neutral.

-- “Americans trust @realDonaldTrump to Make our Economy Great Again!”.
+"Americans trust @realDonaldTrump to Make our Economy Great Again!".
+Sentiment: Positive.

-- “Racial discord was conceived, nurtured, refined & perpetuated by Americans incl @realDonaldTrump’s father.
-Get real!”.
+"Racial discord was conceived, nurtured, refined & perpetuated by Americans incl @realDonaldTrump's father.
+Get real!".
+Sentiment: Negative.

-- “@wcve it’s amazing how our city loves him and he really loves our city. @HillaryClinton made a great choice for Vice President. @timkaine”.
+"@wcve it's amazing how our city loves him and he really loves our city. @HillaryClinton made a great choice for Vice President. @timkaine".
+Sentiment: Positive.

 Luckily, we have a probability rating as well.
 This number means how “confident” the machine learning algorithm is of the sentiment it assigned to the tweet.
 If it’s too low, we don’t use it in our analysis to avoid polluting the results with bad data.
 Of course, the sentiment of a short piece of text such as a tweet is not always clear even to a human analyst.
 We have previously discussed why sentiment analysis is hard in a previous post.